-Following on the heels of NYFW, the industry—all its designers, editors, models, and influencers—will be heading across the pond to London for five days of shows, previews, events, and of course, parties.
-While all of the separate fashion weeks hold a special place in our <3s, London always gets us for its young, fresh designers and just general coolness.
+Following on the heels of NYFW, the industry—all its designers, editors, models, and influencers—will be heading across the pond to London for five days of shows, previews, events, and, of course, parties.
+While all of the separate fashion weeks hold a special place in our hearts, London always gets us for its young, fresh designers and just general coolness.
 Whether you’re headed over for shows, or planning a trip in the near future, we’ve rounded up pretty much everything we thought you should know.
 Like the hotel to stay at for cocktails with old friends that also happens to be a gorgeous setting (and where to eat french fries), or where to source one-of-a-kind vintage souvenirs, and the gym to go sweat it all out and sip on a smoothie after.
 Happy LFW!

 So that you can convince everyone it’s a really good idea to have the after-dinner cocktails at the hotel bar and you’re already halfway to your bed.

-Pure old-school British elegance, that’s also steps from where most of the Fashion Week shows will be held, means a huge bathtub and less time in heels.
+Pure old-school British elegance that’s also steps from where most of the fashion week shows will be held means a huge bathtub and less time in heels.

 Stay here for its proximity to some of our favorite restaurants in Soho.
 Or at the very least go for the afternoon tea and/or cocktails.

 Did you even go to London if you didn’t selfie from Sketch’s trippy bathroom or Instagram a photo of their millennial-pink dining room?

 Because maybe you’ll see Kate Moss?
 And because everything from the Galician octopus to the french fries is delicious.